 3. After weighting, collect the specimen of soil to determine the water content in it.

 4. Now place the sand cone on the test hole with the help of the base plate and allow the sand to run by opening the control valve.

 5. When the sand stops running, close the valve and weight the cone with the existing sand.
-Finally, calculate the dry density of the soil by given below formula.
-If the test fails, compact and perform the test again.
+Finally, calculate the dry density of the soil by given the below formula.
+If the test fails, compact, and perform the test again.

 The volume of the hole = Mass of sand in hole/Density of used sand.